Europe has no good options to respond to American subsidies for green energy and electric cars.

 It is partially funded by a 15-percent minimum tax on the largest corporations.

 Why Europe is worried

-In proportional terms, the IRA is worth half the clean-energy subsidies Europe has.
-The tax breaks and subsidies, spread over ten years, aren’t Europe’s main concern.
+In proportional terms, the IRA is worth half the clean-energy subsidies of Europe.
+The tax breaks and subsidies, spread over ten years, aren’t the main worry.

 It’s the buy-American rule, which could have lasting consequences.
 American manufacturers of electric cars and wind turbines could stop importing European parts.
 European companies may even relocate factories to the United States.